python-rope/pylsp-rope/README.md

 variable, generate an empty variable/function/class/module/package for that name.

+## Configuration

+You can enable rename support using pylsp-rope with workspace config key `pylsp.plugins.pylsp_rope.rename`.

+Note that this differs from the config key `pylsp.plugins.rope_rename.enabled` that is used for the rope rename implementation using the python-lsp-rope's builtin `rope_rename` plugin.
+To avoid confusion, avoid enabling more than one python-lsp-server rename plugin.
+In other words, you should set both `pylsp.plugins.rope_rename.enabled = false` and `pylsp.plugins.jedi_rename.enabled = false` when pylsp-rope rename is enabled.

 ## Caveat

-Support for working on unsaved document is currently experimental.
+Support for working on unsaved document is currently experimental, but it should work.

 This plugin is in early development, so expect some bugs.
 Please report in [Github issue tracker](https://github.com/python-lsp/python-lsp-server/issues)